 Getting to know the wild mushrooms growing around you can be rewarding and enriching.
+And there are so many varieties of wild mushrooms growing in North Carolina.
 Many mushrooms you’ll find are edible and delicious.
 There are others with potent medicinal compounds that can help keep you healthy or support recovery from disease.
 Of course, some mushrooms are poisonous, causing gastric distress or even death!
 Exploring the world of fungi is always a good thing to do with a seasoned guide.

 Learning to Identify Wild Mushrooms